MrAliSalehi/SharpGram/README.md

 > #### Telegram [Mtproto](https://core.telegram.org/mtproto) Library written in C#

 ***
-*this is an opinion(around code design not mtproto itself) based implementation mainly focused on features and alongside with code best practices.*
+*this is an opinion-based(around code design not mtproto itself) implementation mainly focusing on the features alongside with code best practices.*

-*it should not bring extra complexity to the projects and allow developers to focus and business logic rather than dealing with implementation details around mtproto*
+*it should not bring extra complexity to the projects and allow developers to focus on business logic rather than dealing with implementation details around mtproto*

 **this library does not focus on being the backend for GUI clients and creating apps for normal users;